⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 What You Are Legally Allowed to Do

-You are allowed to decline consent.
+You may decline consent.

 Refusing consent is not obstruction.